 My mom is visiting me in Australia as of Monday and there was no way she would do the hostel life so I went on a search for hotels.
 Our first hotel on her trip is Novotel Sydney Darling Harbour.
 I wasn’t sure what to expect.
 I haven’t stayed at a Novotel before, but I was blown away with the lobby once inside.
 It was spacious with high ceilings and beautifully decorated.
 The check in and check out process was smooth with the front desk staff being super friendly and accommodating.

 The room itself wasn’t show-stopping and smelled a little musty/muggy until you turned on the AC to circulate air throughout.
 It was a decent sized, clean, and we had two beds.
-The TV was enormous, but there were two main highlights: first being blackout curtains that wow really worked and the second being was the bed.
+The TV was enormous, but there were two main highlights of the room: first being blackout curtains that wow really worked wonders and the second being was the bed.
 The bed/pillows were so comfortable.
-I would stay here just for the night’s sleep.
+I would stay here just for the amazing night’s sleep.

 There was also a little gym, tennis court, and outdoor pool on property.
 Happy Hour ran around the lobby level bar from 4-6pm each day with $6 beer, wine, and spirits.
 They also had pretty amazing chips “fries” for a little nibble.